-The gallery is intended for journalists and the public, and during protocol events is also used by the diplomatic corps and invited guests.
+The balcony is generally intended for the public, and during protocol events is also used by the diplomatic corps and invited guests.
 It was renovated in 2000.
-It has 106 dark grey leather seats arranged in three rows.
-The gallery has four booths for interpreters that are also used by radio and television reporters during live broadcasts from the National Assembly.
+It has 106 dark grey leather seats arranged in four rows.
+The balcony has four booths for interpreters that are also used by radio and television reporters during live broadcasts from the National Assembly.

-The vestibule of the gallery was also renovated, with the outstanding feature being the marble tiling on the pillars, floor and walls.
+The balcony lobby, with marble tiling on the pillars, floor and walls, hosts the exhibition of protocol gifts.